 What do I mean by "Christian-rooted"?

-When I say "Christian-rooted" I mean that I was raised for a limited amount of time in the Church Of God, an African American Pentecostal place of worship that (at the time of this writing) is still active at 2030 Georgia Ave NW in Washington, D.C.
+When I say "Christian-rooted" I mean that I was first raised for a limited amount of time in the Church Of God, an African American quasi-Pentecostal place of worship that (at the time of this writing) is still active at 2030 Georgia Ave NW in Washington, D.C.
 But, since I was a child, unlike the congregation within which I was raised, I have always embraced a vision of spirituality as a force of peace, justice, equality, and affirmation for the poor, for women, for LGBTQ people, and for all those marginalized because of income, race, gender, disability, culture, and creed.

 "There is a misconception that Buddhism is a religion, and that you worship Buddha,"said Thích Nhất Hạnh, the venerable Vietnamese Buddhist monk and peace activist.